 2018 has been the year of pop-ups with a cause – retail experiences that have social good at their heart.
 Luxury retail caught on the act too, with Harrods launching its first ever preloved shop.

 Far from the bobbly jumpers and bric-a-brac of high street charity shops, all of the donated stock was carefully selected, dry cleaned and curated by the Harrods team.
-With a gorgeous blush pink interior, the idea behind the Fashion Re-told pop-up was simple, but it hinted at the potential of a meaningful union between social causes and luxury retail.
+With a gorgeous blush pink interior, the idea behind the Fashion Re-told pop-up shop design was simple, but it hinted at the potential of a meaningful union between social causes and luxury retail.

 Read more about pop-up stores with a cause here.